Kovalevskaya exponents of the Riccati hierarchy: Indicial loci and Kovalevskaya exponents

+Let \(\kappa(\xi^{i})\) denote the Kovalevskaya exponents associated with the indicial locus \(\xi^{i}\) for \(i\in\{1,\dots,m\}\).
+We can write the Kovalevskaya exponents of Riccati hierarchy as following:

+\begin{definition} An indicial locus $\xi$ is called principal if the Kovalevskaya matrix has exactly $m-1$ nonnegative integer Kovalevskaya exponents.
+If the number of nonnegative integer Kovalevskaya exponents is smaller than $m-1$, the locus is called a lower indicial locus. \end{definition}

-\begin{definition}[Principal and lower indicial loci] We call the indicial locus $\xi^{(1)}$ \emph{principal}, since its K-exponents are exactly $\{-1,1,\dots,m-1\}$, i.e.\ one distinguished eigenvalue $-1$ and $m-1$ strictly positive integers.
-The loci $\xi^{(n)}$ with $m\geq2$ are called \emph{lower} indicial loci, in analogy with the terminology of the Painlev\'e test: they do not carry the full set of nonnegative integer Kovalevskaya exponents. \end{definition}
+With this definition in place, we can identify the principal and lower loci for the Riccati hierarchy directly from the explicit spectra above.
+In the context of Kovalevskaya exponents of Riccati hierarchy, the indicial locus $\xi^{(1)}$ is \emph{principal}, since its K-exponents are exactly $\{-1,1,\dots,m-1\}$, i.e.\ one distinguished eigenvalue $-1$ and $m-1$ strictly positive integers.
+The loci $\xi^{(n)}$ with $n\ge2$ are called \emph{lower} indicial loci, since they do not carry the full set of nonnegative integer Kovalevskaya exponents.